 The iconic Johnson & Johnson’s Baby Powder, introduced in 1894 and used for more than a century to freshen babies’ bottoms and the private parts of men and women alike, has been regarded as a quintessentially wholesome product.
 The Baby Powder also includes talcum powder and, as such, has been vilified right alongside the corporation’s other talc-containing products, such as Shower-to-Shower.
 Shower-to-Shower is the feminine hygiene powder manufactured by Johnson & Johnson which has explicitly and repeatedly been associated with ovarian cancer.

 The most horrifying part of this lawsuit is Johnson & Johnson’s flagrant disregard for its own product liability in an effort to keep sales up and their profits growing.
 They made absolutely no effort to have these dangerous products eliminated from retail sales to keep their consumers safe, and they made zero attempts to inform and warn people about the considerably greater risk for ovarian cancer in which consumers were inadvertently placing themselves.
 Their profit margin was more of a concern than the well-being of their consumers.

-At the Germany Law Firm, PLLC, we have attained prosperous settlements and favorable verdicts for our clients who have endured injuries as the outcome of using one of these defective and dangerous products.
+At Germany Law Firm, PLLC, we have attained prosperous settlements and favorable verdicts for our clients who have endured injuries as the outcome of using one of these defective and dangerous products.

 We are committed to our clients and we will tirelessly and aggressively fight on your side from the beginning to the end.
 If you or a family member has been injured because of a consumer product or a medical product, we can help you get the compensation that you are entitled to for your injuries and losses.
-Contact the Germany Law Firm, PLLC today to speak with a knowledgeable product liability lawyer at 601-487-0555 today.
+Contact Germany Law Firm, PLLC today to speak with a knowledgeable product liability lawyer at 601-401-6884.